 2300 sets of Zoom credentials found online

-Researchers at IngSights found that a set of 2,300 Zoom credentials were shared on a criminal online forum.
+IngSights investigators discovered that a set of 2,300 Zoom credentials was shared on a criminal online forum.

-“Aside from personal accounts, there were many business accounts from banks, consulting firms, educational institutions, healthcare providers and software vendors, among others,” Etay Maor of IntSight wrote in a blog post on April 10.
+“Aside from personal accounts, there were many business accounts from banks, consultancies, educational institutions, healthcare providers and software vendors, among others,” IntSight’s Etay Maor wrote in a blog post on April 10.

-“While some of the accounts contain ‘only’ an email address and password, others include IDs for meetings, names, and host keys,” Maor wrote.
+“While some of the accounts contain ‘just’ an email address and password, others contain meeting IDs, names and host keys,” Maor wrote.

-Maor told Threatpost that it didn’t look like the credentials came from a Zoom data breach, given their relatively small number.
-He theorized that they came from “small lists and databases maintained by other companies/agencies.”
+Maor told Threatpost that it didn’t seem like the credentials came from a Zoom data breach, given their relatively small number.
+He theorized that they came from “small lists and databases maintained by other companies/agencies”.

-It is also possible that some login details were the result of “filling login details”.
-That’s the (largely) automated process by which criminals try to log into websites by browsing probable email addresses and likely passwords and then harvesting what results in a positive result.
+It is also possible that some credentials were the result of “credential stuffing”.
+That’s the (largely) automated process by which criminals try to log into websites by browsing probable email addresses and probable passwords and then harvest what yields a positive result.

 Status unknown.
-This probably isn’t necessarily a Zoom issue.
+This is probably not necessarily a Zoom issue.

 Zoom in zero-day exploits

-According to Vice, information security researchers are aware of several ‘zero-day’ exploits of Zoom.
-Zero-days are exploits for software vulnerabilities that the software maker does not know and has not fixed, and therefore has “zero days” to prepare before the exploits appear.
+According to Vice, information security researchers are aware of several Zoom zero-day exploits.
+Zero-days are exploits for software vulnerabilities that the software maker is not aware of and has not fixed, and therefore has “zero days” to prepare before the exploits appear.

-However, one Vice source suggested that other video conferencing solutions also had security issues.
-Another source said Zoom zero-days were not sold for much money due to a lack of demand.
+However, one Vice source suggested that other video conferencing solutions also had security vulnerabilities.
+Another source said that Zoom zero-days were not selling for a lot of money due to a lack of demand.

-STATUS: Unresolved until some of these deficiencies come to light.
+STATUS: Unsolved until some of these shortcomings come to light.

-Criminals trade compromised Zoom accounts on the “dark web,” Yahoo News reported.
+Criminals are trading compromised Zoom accounts on the “dark web,” reported Yahoo News.

 Sixgill told Yahoo it had seen 352 compromised Zoom accounts, including meeting IDs, email addresses, passwords and host keys.
-Some of the bills belonged to schools and one from each from a small business and a large caregiver, but most were personal.
+Some of the bills were from schools and one from each from a small business and a major health care provider, but most were personal.

-STATUS: Not really a bug, but well worth worrying about.
-If you have a Zoom account, make sure that the password is not the same as the password of another account you have.
+STATUS: Not really a bug, but definitely worth worrying about.
+If you have a Zoom account, make sure the password isn’t the same as the password for any other account you have.

 Zoom installer bundled with malware

-Researchers at Trend Micro discovered a version of the Zoom installer bundled with cryptocurrency mining malware, namely a coin miner.
+Trend Micro researchers discovered a version of the Zoom installer bundled with cryptocurrency mining malware, namely a coin miner.

-The Zoom installer puts Zoom version 220.127.116.11 on your Windows PC, but it comes with a coin miner that has given Trend Micro the catchy name Trojan.Win32.MOOZ.THCCABO.
+The Zoom installer puts Zoom version 220.127.116.11 on your Windows PC, but it comes with a coin miner that Trend Micro has named Trojan.Win32.MOOZ.THCCABO.
 (By the way, the latest Zoom client software for Windows is up to version 4.6.9, and you should only download it from here.)

-The coin miner will ramp up the central processor unit of your PC and graphics card, if any, to solve mathematical problems and generate new cryptocurrency units.
-You will notice this if your fans suddenly accelerate or if Windows Task Manager (press Ctrl + Shift + Esc) shows unexpectedly heavy CPU/GPU usage.
+The coin miner will ramp up your PC’s central processor unit and graphics card, if it has one, to solve math problems and generate new cryptocurrency units.
+You will notice this if your fans suddenly speed up or if Windows Task Manager (press Ctrl + Shift + Esc) shows unexpected heavy CPU/GPU usage.

-To avoid being hit by this malware, make sure that you are using one of the best antivirus programs and do not click on links in emails, social media posts, or pop-up messages that promise to install Zoom on your computer.
+To avoid getting hit by this malware, make sure you use one of the best antivirus programs and don’t click on links in emails, social media posts, or pop-up messages that promise to install Zoom on your computer.

-STATUS: Open, but this is not Zoom’s problem to solve.
-It can’t stop other people from copying and redoing the installation software.
+STATUS: Open, but this isn’t Zoom’s problem to solve.
+It cannot stop other people from copying and redistributing the installation software.

 Zoom encryption not what it claims to be

-Zoom not only misleads users about its “end-to-end encryption” (see below), but it seems downright, er, not telling the truth about the quality of its encryption algorithm.
+Not only does Zoom mislead users about its “end-to-end encryption” (see below), but it seems downright, er, not telling the truth about the quality of its encryption algorithm.

-Zoom says it uses AES-256 encryption to encrypt video and audio data traveling between Zoom servers and Zoom clients (i.e. you and I).
-But researchers at the University of Toronto’s Citizen Lab found in an April 3 report that Zoom actually uses the slightly weaker AES-128 algorithm.
+Zoom says it uses AES-256 encryption to encrypt video and audio data traveling between Zoom servers and Zoom clients (ie you and me).
+But researchers at the University of Toronto’s Citizen Lab found in an April 3 report that Zoom actually uses the somewhat weaker AES-128 algorithm.

-Worse, Zoom uses an internal implementation of an encryption algorithm that retains patterns from the original file.
-It’s like someone drew a red circle on a gray wall, and then painted a censor over the red circle with a poo circle.
-You don’t see the original message, but the shape is still there.
+Even worse, Zoom uses an internal implementation of an encryption algorithm that preserves patterns from the original file.
+It’s like someone drew a red circle on a gray wall, then painted a censor over the red circle with a poo circle.
+You don’t see the original message, but the form is still there.

-“We currently do not recommend using Zoom for use situations that require strong privacy and confidentiality,” the Citizen Lab report says, such as “governments concerned about espionage, companies concerned about cybercrime and industrial espionage, healthcare providers dealing with sensitive patient information” and “activists, lawyers and journalists working on sensitive topics.”
+“We currently discourage the use of Zoom for use cases that require strong privacy and confidentiality,” the Citizen Lab report says, such as “governments concerned about espionage, companies concerned about cybercrime and industrial espionage, healthcare providers handling sensitive patient information” and “activists, lawyers and journalists working on sensitive topics”.

-STATUS: Unresolved.
-In an April 3 blog post, Zoom CEO Eric S. Yuan acknowledged the encryption issue, but said only that “we recognize that we can do better with our encryption design” and “we expect to share more on this front in the coming days.”
+STATUS: unresolved.
+In an April 3 blog post, Zoom CEO Eric S. Yuan acknowledged the coding issue, but said only that “we recognize that we can do better with our coding design” and “we expect to share more on this front in the coming days.”

-In Zoom’s announcement of the upcoming April 26 update of the desktop software, Zoom said it would upgrade encryption simulation to a better format for all users by May 30.
+In Zoom’s announcement of its upcoming April 26 update to its desktop software, Zoom said it would upgrade its encryption implementation to a better format for all users by May 30.

 Zoom software can be easily damaged

-Good software has built-in anti-manipulation mechanisms to ensure that applications do not execute code modified by a third party.
+Good software has built-in anti-tampering mechanisms to ensure that applications do not run code that has been modified by a third party.

-Zoom has such anti-manipulation mechanisms in place, which is good.
-But those anti-manipulation mechanisms themselves are not protected from manipulation, a British computer student who calls himself “Lloyd” said in an April 3 blog post.
+Zoom has such anti-tampering mechanisms in place, which is good.
+But those anti-tampering mechanisms themselves are not protected from manipulation, a British computer student calling himself “Lloyd” said in an April 3 blog post.

-Needless to say, that’s bad.
-Lloyd showed how Zoom’s anti-sabotage mechanism can be easily disabled or even replaced with a malicious version that hijacks the application.
+Needless to say that’s bad.
+Lloyd showed how Zoom’s anti-tamper mechanism can be easily disabled or even replaced with a malicious version that hijacks the application.

-If you read this with a practical knowledge of how Windows software works, this is a pretty damning passage: “This DLL can be removed trivially, invalidating the anti-sabotage mechanism.
-The DLL is not pinned down, which means an attacker. of a third-party process can simply inject an external thread.
+If you’re reading this with a working knowledge of how Windows software works, this is a pretty damning passage: “This DLL can be trivially removed, invalidating the anti-tamper mechanism.
+The DLL is not pinned, which means an attacker. from a third party process can just inject an external thread.

-In other words, malware already present on a computer could use Zoom’s own anti-sabotage mechanism to tamper with Zoom.
-Criminals can also create fully functioning versions of Zoom that have been modified to perform malicious acts.
+In other words, malware already present on a computer could use Zoom’s own anti-tamper mechanism to tamper with Zoom.
+Criminals can also create fully working versions of Zoom that are modified to perform malicious acts.

-Anyone can “bomb” a public Zoom meeting if they know the meeting number, and then use the file-sharing photo to post shocking images or make annoying sounds in the audio.
+Anyone can “bomb” a Zoom public meeting if they know the meeting number, then use the file sharing photo to post shocking images or make annoying noises in the audio.
 The FBI even warned about it a few days ago.

 The Zoom meeting host can mute or even disable troublemakers, but they can come right back with new user IDs.
-The best way to avoid Zoom bombing is to share zoom meeting numbers only with the intended attendees.
-You can also require attendees to use a password to sign in to the meeting.
+The best way to prevent Zoom bombing is to share Zoom meeting numbers only with the intended participants.
+You can also require participants to use a password to log in to the meeting.

-On April 3, the U.S. Attorney’s Office for the Eastern District of Michigan said that “anyone who hacks a teleconference can be charged with state or federal crimes.”
-It’s not clear if that only applies to Eastern Michigan.
+On April 3, the US Attorney’s Office for the Eastern District of Michigan said that “anyone who hacks into a teleconference can be charged with state or federal crimes.”
+It’s not clear if that only applies to eastern Michigan.

-STATUS: There are simple ways to avoid Zoom bombing, which we discuss here.
+STATUS: There are easy ways to avoid Zoom bombing, which we discuss here.

 Leaks of email addresses and profile pictures

-Zoom automatically places anyone sharing the same email domain in a “company folder” where they can see each other’s information.
+Zoom automatically places everyone who shares the same email domain in a “company directory” where they can see each other’s information.

-Several Dutch Zoom users using email addresses provided by the ISP suddenly discovered they were in the same “company” with dozens of strangers – and were able to see their email addresses, usernames and user photos.
+Several Dutch Zoom users using ISP-provided email addresses suddenly found themselves in the same “company” with dozens of strangers – and could see their email addresses, usernames, and user photos.

-STATUS: Unresolved, but an April 19 Zoom software update for Zoom web interface users prevents users on the same email domain from automatically searching for each other by name.
-The Zoom desktop client software will get similar solutions on April 26.
+STATUS: Unsolved, but an April 19 Zoom software update for Zoom web interface users will no longer allow users on the same email domain to automatically search for each other by name.
+The Zoom desktop client software will receive similar fixes on April 26.